marcio-maker/Readme.md/README.md

 # readme.md
  Projeto Dev 🎯!

-This project´s a Big challenge for me💪.
+This project´s a Big challenge for me.

-My area of knowledge´s completly different💈.
+My area of knowledge´s completly different.

-I started this hobby💻 since the pandemic🦠.
+I started this hobby, since the pandemic.

-Since then I´m discovering a new World 🗺️.
+Since then I´m discovering a new World .

 ## My method
 *  cursos